gokdenizinan/crime-rate-prediction/README.md

    Finally, I will use the trained model to estimate the crime level for a new city that was not included in the training data.

 ---

+## Research Question

+**Can a small set of city features (income, education, unemployment, density, transit use, etc.) explain and predict crime rates across cities?**

+### Sub‑Questions

+* Which features show the strongest relationship with crime rate?
+* If I hold out entire cities, can the model still predict their crime rate reasonably well?
+* Do results support ideas like “higher income → lower crime” or “higher density → higher crime”?

+### Motivation
+* As a person who fancies rading crime novels and like watching criminal tv series , as well as , films  I thought that trying to measure and predict crime rates in various cities would be a fun puzzle to solve.
+Therefore, I set various parameters which I think that are relevant for my project and in relation with crime records.
+As much as coding gives me joy while tackling some mysterious questions in life, I also wanted to incorporate criminal activities with some socio-cultural aspects in life and trying to see whether they have a relationship or not.

+### Hypotheses

+* **H1:** Expecting to see **lower crime rates** in cities with **higher education rates**.
+* **H2:** Forecasting **higher crime rates** in cities with **higher poverty** and **higher unemployment rates**.
+* **H3:** **Population density** and **transit commute share** are **positively** related to crime rate, but the effect weakens after adding other features.

+---